Vanilla-OS/documentation/docs/ABRoot/index.md

 When you're done editing the parameters file, you can trigger a transaction to have `abroot` update the boot file.
 You can do that by updating your system with `sudo vso trigger-update --now` or by running any command with `abroot exec` (e.g. `sudo abroot exec echo`).

+**NOTE:** Keep in mind that the kargs file is not accessible by text editors installed via `apx`.
+You should instead use an editor installed on the host system like `nano`.

 ## Naming

 ABRoot's name refers to the two transacting root partitions A and B (A⟺B).